daveridaho/code_samples/README.md

 # code_samples
-Samples of recent work for future employment opportunities
+Samples of recent SITO Mobile work for future employment opportunities.
+These files show my current coding style that has evolved with my software development experience over the years.